mapbiomas-brazil/user-toolkit/README.md

      style="float: left; margin-right: 10px;" />

 <ul>
+  <li>Now just wait for the images to be saved to your Google Drive.</li>
   <li>A MAPBIOMAS-EXPORT folder will be created in your Google Drive root and all the mapbiomas data that you exported will be there.</li>
 </ul>